JoeSwanTonsing/asyncStorageTest/README.md

 # asyncStorageTest
 Simple App to demonstrate working of asyncStorage in React Native

-Projects includes:
+Project includes the following function:

- - -Load data using Axios
+ - - Load data using Axios
- - -Save data to asyncStorage
+ - - Save data to asyncStorage
- - -Load saved data
+ - - Load saved data
- - -Show the stored keys
+ - - Show the stored keys
- - -Clear the keys
+ - - Clear the keys